Where to Start: Mental Health in a Changing World

 DBSA’s Online Support Groups

-DBSA is thrilled to have launched support groups for the parent and caregiver community.
-Most recently, DBSA launched a new support group for parents and caregivers with newly diagnosed children.
 When your child is first diagnosed with a mood disorder, there can be so many questions and concerns to deal with.
-Finding support for yourself is an important part of caregiving and DBSA’s online support groups can connect you with parents throughout the country going through similar experiences.
+Finding support for yourself is an important part of caregiving.
+Whether your children are under 18 or older, DBSA’s online support groups can connect you with parents throughout the country going through similar experiences.

 For Parents and Caregivers